Skyscanner/backpack-ios/CONTRIBUTING.md

 + `(cd Example && bundle exec pod install)` To setup the example project.
 + `open Example/Backpack.xcworkspace` to open the example project

+## Testing

+Tests can be ran as usual from Xcode(Product -> Test or cmd+U).
+Snapshot tests should be ran on a 2x device otherwise they will fail.

 ## Releasing

 > Backpack team only